 Test your ninja skills at the center for Igaryu ninjutsu

-Many real ninja from history hail from this remote area of Japan, where they trained to carry out missions ranging from espionage to assassination.
+Many real ninja from history hail from this remote area of Japan, where they trained to carry out missions ranging from espionage to guarding important people.

 - Tour a real ninja house complete with escape routes, trapdoors and other trickery